DesyncTheThird/corne-keymap/readme.md

 See also [here](https://github.com/DesyncTheThird/OLED-art) for more OLED art.

 ### Left:
-- Cycles between text and logo with cyberpunk glich aesthetic animation (based on [this code](https://gist.github.com/aleksbrgt/48a8eb932dc1b6aa8f4b36ecd7c380d0));
+- Cycles between text and logo with cyberpunk glitch aesthetic animation (based on [this code](https://gist.github.com/aleksbrgt/48a8eb932dc1b6aa8f4b36ecd7c380d0));
 - Logo displays WPM and current session time.

 ### Right: